finkusuma-dev/frontendmenter-blog-preview-card/README.md

 #### Setup Local Fonts

-I learnt how to setup local variable font with this code:
+I learned how to setup local variable font with this code:

 ```css
 @font-face {